-Exercise prevents millions of early deaths
+Exercise prevents millions of early deaths, study finds

 Some four million early deaths are being averted worldwide every year by people being physically active, a study suggests.

 Researchers calculated the figures after deciding that too much focus is given to the negative health consequences of modern sedentary and inactive lifestyles.